 Meet the Animals

 Tucker and Isaac are Oberhasli step-brothers who were born to a very small dairy operation.
 Tucker had a difficult birth and Isaac was premature.
 They were going to be killed at birth, simply because they are male and cannot produce milk.
 We were lucky to be able to save them, and everyone loves watching them bounce around and play!
-Here they are less than a month old and already having a ton of fun.
+Here they are 10 months old hanging out on our goat yoga deck.

 Mia was the very first goat that came to Goatlandia.
 She was from a dairy farm in the area.
 She is the matriarch of the herd; and she's a fantastic eater!
 She only has one waddle, and she has a very mellow personality and always content.